 2010 - 2015 by M. D. Vaden

-This page covers why some large redwoods are not disclosed by rangers or other people.
+This page covers why some large redwoods were not disclosed by rangers or other people.
 And why we did not give GPS coordinates for some Coast Redwoods, or reveal a location for the 2011 Tallest Pine Discovery. (also see Grove of Titans)

-I don't really consider the locations a secret.
+I don't consider the locations a secret.
 Especially not one that belongs to some exclusive "club".
 That's a foolish notion held by a few cry-babies who fail to realize we are all on the same level playing field.

 There already are redwoods with decks and fences and signs and trails.
 Those options include redwoods at Founders Grove, Bull Creek Flats or Stout Grove.
 For those who have been there, you know that the plants on the ground are gone for good.

 Secrecy for other redwoods does not add a singlerestriction.
 It adds one more option: redwoods that people can find on their own, redwoods without decks, redwoods with more vegetation near the base.
 The lack of directions merely keeps traffic to a minimum, without restricting people from looking.

 People who claim there are elite visitors or restricted groves, basically fabricate complaints out of thin air.
 But they are the exception and not the rule.
 The preponderance of redwood visitors go without a "yours or mine" mindset, and are there to enjoy the forest.

 Aside from indisputable soil compaction and thrashing of vegetation that directions can trigger, vandals and fools are a threat.
 We never know whether one will strike, or when.
 At least it's rare, but consider these ...